NVIDIA/OptiX_Apps/README.md

 It's based on rtigo9 and supports the same system and scene description file format but removed support for cutout opacity and surface materials on emissive area light geometry (arbitrary mesh lights.)
 The renderer architecture implements all materials as individual closesthit programs instead of a single closesthit program and direct callable programs per material as in all previous examples above.
 Lens shaders and the explicit light sampling is still done with direct callable programs per light type for optimal code size.

 To reduce the shader binding table size, where the previous examples used a hit record entry per instance with additional data for the geometry vertex attribute data and index data defining the mesh topology plus material and light IDs, the shader binding table in rtigo10 holds only one hit record per material shader which is selected via the instance `sbtOffset` field.
-All other data is indexed with via the user defined instance ID field.
+All other data is indexed with the user defined instance ID field.

 On top of that, by not supporting cutout opacity there is no need for anyhit programs in the whole pipeline.
 The shadow/visibility test ray type is implemented with just a miss shader, which also means there is no need to store hit records for the shadow ray type inside the shader binding table at all.